MoserMichael/cstuff/all/blog/_posts/2019-03-26-me-on-software.md

 Everyone in this Industry seems to have a playbook

 The big incumbents have the goal to stay on top of the heap;
-They might follow the advise of the following articles: [Smart companies try to commoditize their products’ complements](https://www.joelonsoftware.com/2002/06/12/strategy-letter-v/) ; another one of this is [“fire and motion”](https://www.joelonsoftware.com/2002/01/06/fire-and-motion/)
+They might follow the advise of the following articles by Joel Spolsky: [Smart companies try to commoditize their products’ complements](https://www.joelonsoftware.com/2002/06/12/strategy-letter-v/) ; another one of this is [“fire and motion”](https://www.joelonsoftware.com/2002/01/06/fire-and-motion/)

 And the upstarts have a playbook of their own; [disrupt from the low end from position as substitute](https://www.youtube.com/watch?time_continue=11&v=rHdS_4GsKmg) says Clayton Christiensen